Magicianred/test-driven-javascript-dsa/README.md

-# sugarless-typescript-dsa
+# Sugarless TypeScript Data Structures & Algorithms
-Data Structures and Algorithms problems, solutions, and explanations with sugarless ("independent") TypeScript.
+Data structure and algorithm problems, solutions, and explanations implemented with *sugarless* TypeScript ("no other added dependencies" besides Node.js and the TypeScript compiler).